Shawn-Nichol/Cheat_Sheets/Wireshark/Interface.md

 - **Layer 4 (Protocol):** Details of the protocol used (UDP/TCP) and source and destination ports from the Transport Layer.
 ![Layer 4](https://github.com/Shawn-Nichol/Tools/assets/30714313/1c73af8c-2416-45c9-b6af-e72112a1c770)

-- **Layer 5 (Application Protocol):** Details specific to the protocol used, such as HTTP, FTP, and SMB, from the Application layer.
+- **Layer 5 (Application Protocol):** Protocol-specific details, such as HTTP, FTP, and SMB, from the Application layer.
 ![Layer 5](https://github.com/Shawn-Nichol/Tools/assets/30714313/acadbb71-638d-49f7-87b1-45a628b32cb9)

 ## Packet Navigation

-Wireshark assigns a unique number to each packet, making finding and investigating specific packets easier, especially in large captures.
+Wireshark assigns a unique number to each packet, simplifying finding and investigating specific packets, especially in large captures.